s0bvi/goldsvet-opensource/README.md

 - Crypto Competitions
 - Stock Competitions

-**Note**: Plugins are available for subscribers in Discord downloads.
+**Note**: Plugins and games are available for subscribers in Discord downloads.
+**Subscribe**: On our Discord you will find updated files with games.

 ## Key Features

-- 1100 games available (as of December 2023), including 100 from Pragmatic Play
+- 1100 games available (as of late 2024), including 100 from Pragmatic Play
 - GeoIP2 support (manually enabled)

 ## Getting Started